 Oizom’s working principle for Chlorine monitoring

-- Cl2 is highly reactive, greenish yellow gas that has a suffocating, irritating, pungent bleach like odour and can accumulate in enclosed, poorly ventilated, and low lying areas.
+- Cl2 is a highly reactive, greenish-yellow gas.
+As a result, that has a suffocating, irritating, pungent bleach-like odour and can accumulate in enclosed, poorly ventilated, and low-lying areas.

-- Exposure to chlorine gas may cause irritation to eyes, skin, and respiratory tract, coughing, wheezing. accumulation of fluid in lungs, etc and may even lead to death.
-It also contributes to ozone layer depletion.
+- Above all, exposure to chlorine gas may irritate the eyes, skin, and respiratory tract, coughing, and wheezing. accumulation of fluid in the lungs, etc, and may even lead to death.
+Hence, it contributes to ozone layer depletion.

-- Continuous or high-level exposure of the Cl2 can quickly deaden a person’s sense of smell, making odour of Cl2 an unreliable indicator of its presence.
-Hence, other means such as the use of Cl2 monitors is a viable solution to provide adequate warnings of hazardous exposure.
+- Continuous or high-level exposure to Cl2 can quickly deaden a person’s sense of smell, making odour of Cl2 an unreliable indicator of its presence.
+Hence, other means such as the use of Cl2 monitors are a viable solution to provide adequate warnings of hazardous exposure.

 - Real-time Cl2 monitoring helps in determining the source of odour as well as formulating an action plan to control the emission of chlorine.